 The volunteer relationship is valued for its casual and relaxed nature in which community participation is supported, communication and social skills enhanced and interests developed.

 Some participants have positive experiences with buddy volunteers that they wish to maintain or repeat into the future.

 Volunteers must be aged 18 or older and be able to make a minimum 12 month commitment.

 Inclusion Melbourne recruits buddies based on personal interests and location.
 We undertake thorough screening of all volunteers and provide volunteers with ongoing supervision, support and training.

-To enquire about Leisure Buddies, click through here
+To enquire about being a volunteer with Leisure Buddies, click through here

 Inclusion Melbourne offers NDIS participants the opportunity for personalised recruitment and matching with a leisure buddy, as well as ongoing support of the match.